 According to Dr. Scott Echols, of Parrish Creek Veterinary Clinic, Inc.,

 "The spicy, curry taste usually appeals to our feathered friends, and makes a nice, minced addition to fresh veggies, cooked oatmeal, birdie breads and the like.
 The key to serving any fresh herb or spice is to offer it in moderation and mixed in food.
 You wouldn’t offer an entire hand of ginger to your parrot; you won’t offer an entire finger of turmeric to him either."

-A lot of people these days are turning to hemp seed and CBD for birds to support chronic pain in their pet birds.
-Avian veterinarians get questions about these products all of the time, so don't hesitate to ask your vet if these supplements might safely support your birds chronic pain.
+Many people these days are turning to Hemp Seed and CBD Bird Food for supporting chronic pain in their avian pets.
+Avian veterinarians get asked about these products frequently, so don’t be afraid to ask your vet if these supplements may safely support your bird’s chronic pain.